 Cyprus’s tax system is advantageous to businesses as well.
 The 12.5% corporate tax rate, which is the lowest in Europe for corporate income taxes, is unquestionably the greatest of these benefits.
 Read more about Cyprus’s tax system here.

-With the development in recent years, rent in Paphos, and in Cyprus in general, has increased significantly, ranging from €500 to €1000 for one to two bedroom apartments.
-Buying an apartment can cost you from €900 to €2000 per square meter; for example, a two bedroom townhouse in Paphos costs around €160K while a three bedroom villa with a pool is from €220K.
+With the development in recent years, rent in Paphos, and in Cyprus in general, has increased significantly, ranging from €500 to €1000 for one to two-bedroom apartments.
+Buying an apartment can cost you from €900 to €2000 per square meter; for example, a two-bedroom townhouse in Paphos costs around €160K while a three-bedroom villa with a pool is from €220K.
 Both rental and buying prices vary greatly depending on the location and condition of the apartment/house.
-Naturally, the closer you are to the sea or to busy areas such as Paphos new town, Coral Bay, or Tala, the more expensive it will be.
+Naturally, the closer you are to the sea or too busy areas such as Paphos new town, Coral Bay, or Tala, the more expensive it will be.

 Without any limitations, EU citizens can purchase real estate in Cyprus, but non-EU citizens are only permitted to purchase one house, one apartment, or about an acre of land.
 All foreigners purchasing real estate in Cyprus must first apply for approval at the Council of Ministers.
 Although approval is usually granted, this procedure can be time-consuming.
 It is therefore strongly advised that you work with a real estate attorney in Cyprus who can handle the entire application process on your behalf.